BYUCS260/firebase/README.md

 <img src="config.png" width="350">

-* On the Console, select authentication and select 'email/password'
+* On the Console, select authentication and select 'Google'

 <img src="auth.png" width="350">

-* Notice that you could also choose to authenticate with Google or Facebook.
+* Notice that you could also choose to authenticate with passwords or Twitter or Facebook.
-* Enable email/password and save
+* Enable Google and save

 <img src="auth1.png" width="350">